eiTi3Aishieg/mimir-operator/docs/index.md

 ```

 The Rules installed in the Ruler by the operator will all have those labels appended to their list of labels.
 This effectively has the same effect as overriding each individual alert to add a new label.
+Keep in mind that if a specific label is already present on a PrometheusRule, it will not be overriden by the `externalLabels` directive.
+External labels behave as fallback values.
+For example, if PrometheusRule `A` has the label `mylabel: example` and you're adding an externalLabel to a MimirRule that targets this PrometheusRule with a value of `mylabel: newtext`, the Rule sent to the Ruler will keep the original `mylabel: example` value.
+If you really wish to replace the label, use overrides.x

 ### MimirAlertManagerConfig